Itegories: Interference

 \begin{lemma} For an interference relation $\perp$, $f \perp g$ if and only if $\overline{f} \perp \overline{g}$. \end{lemma} \begin{proof} The $\Rightarrow$ direction is simply {\bf [{$\boldsymbol{\perp}$}.5]}.
 For the $\Leftarrow$ direction, suppose that $\overline{f} \perp \overline{g}$.
 Applying {\bf [{$\boldsymbol{\perp}$}.4]}, we get that $\overline{f} f \perp \overline{g} g$, which by \textbf{[R.1]} gives us that $f \perp g$, as desired. \end{proof}

-Thus, an interference relation is completely determined by how it acts on restriction idempotents.
+Thus, an interference relation is completely determined by its behaviour on restriction idempotents.
 This means that an interference relation can equivalently be defined as a family of relations on restriction idempotents.

 \begin{definition} For a restriction category $\mathbb{X}$ with restriction zero maps, a \textbf{restrictional interference relation} $\perp$ is a family of relations (indexed by the objects of $\mathbb{X}$) between restriction idempotents $\perp_A^\mathcal{O} \subseteq \mathcal{O}(A) \times \mathcal{O}(A)$, where again we write $e \perp e^\prime$ if $(e,e^\prime) \in \perp_A^\mathcal{O}$, and such that the following axioms hold: \begin{enumerate}[{\bf [{$\mathcal{O}\!\boldsymbol{\perp}$}.1]}] \item Zero: $1_A \perp 0$; \item Symmetry: If $e \perp e^\prime$, then $e^\prime \perp e$; \item Anti-Reflexive: If $e \perp e$, then $e = 0$; \item Downward Closed: If $e^\prime_1 \perp e^\prime_2$, $e_1 \leq e^\prime_1$, and $e_2 \leq e_2^\prime$, then $e_1 \perp e_2$; \item Pre-Composition: If $e \perp e^\prime$ in ${\cal O}(A)$, then for any $h$ with codomain $A$, $\overline{he} \perp \overline{he^\prime}$. \end{enumerate} \end{definition}